iamsuganthi/ship-happens/README.md

 ## Hands on Exercise (Time : 20 Minutes)

+### Exercise 1: Create Cloud Native App container

+1. ### To containerise this app:
+Open Dockerfile
+Use npm to install dependencies
+Expose port 3000
+Run the app using “npm start”

+2. ### Scan container using Snyk
+   `snyk container test ship-happens:latest`

+### Exercise 2: Create container with user instructions
 We will create two containers as follows.
 Both will be pushed to DockerHub and both will then be monitored by Snyk

 * base image container